esphome/esphome-docs/components/dxs238xw.rst

 External Status Led
 -------------------

-For the status led present on the meter, it must be configured with the following code. :ref:`Status Led <config-status-led>`
+For the status led present on the meter, it must be configured with the following code.

 .. code-block:: yaml